 In 2016, our Bay Area chapter got a call from Dan Connors, co-founder of Telltale Games.
 Dan’s son has T1D, and Telltale had selected JDRF to be the beneficiary of a two-week Humble Bundle campaign.
 This was the first we’d heard about video game fundraising, and we were amazed when we got a check for over $100K soon after!
 We kept talking to Dan, and in early 2019 he signed on to be our Video Game Liaison and help JDRF explore new opportunities in the video game space.

 Humble Bundle is an online store that sells video games, ebooks, software, and other digital content, with a percentage of all sales going to charity.
 Since launching in 2010 they have donated more than $152M to charities like JDRF.
-In 2017, we were one of the beneficiaries of a two-week game bundle that raised over $100K for type 1 diabetes research.
 Learn more on their website.

 Twitch is a live streaming video platform popular among gamers.
 Millions of people from around the world visit the site every day to watch live streams of video games and engage with the people playing them.
 (But Twitch isn’t limited to video games—it’s also used for talk shows and podcasts, cooking streams, hobby and craft projects, fitness streams, and more.)
 The Twitch community raised more than $55M in 2019.
 Learn more on their website.

 Launched on November 1, 2020, JDRF One World is a virtual world built inside the popular video game Roblox.
 We created this game to provide a virtual JDRF One Walk experience during COVID-19 restrictions and to give the JDRF community a family-friendly space to gather, play, learn about T1D, and support a vision of the world we all want: a world without type 1 diabetes.
 Visit our JDRF One World FAQ for more details.